grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 ## When to run a Smoke test

-Teams should run Smoke tests whenever a test script is created or updated.
-In the same way Smoke testing should be done every time new software functions or updates come by.
+Teams should run smoke tests whenever a test script is created or updated.
+Smoke testing should also be done every time the application code is updated.

-It's a good practice to run a Smoke test as a first steps, with
+It's a good practice to run a smoke test as a first step, with the following goals:

 - Verify that your test script doesn't have errors.
 - Verify that your system doesn't throw any errors (performance or system related) when under minimal load.
 - Gather baseline performance metrics of your system’s response under minimal load.
-- With simple logic, serve as a synthetic test to monitor the performance and availability of productive environments.
+- With simple logic, to serve as a synthetic test to monitor the performance and availability of production environments.

 ## Considerations